cpm-cmake/CPM.cmake/README.md

 ### [nlohmann/json](https://github.com/nlohmann/json)

 Header-only library with a huge git repositoy.
-Instead of downloading the whole repositoy, we fetch the zip included with the release and create our own target.
+Instead of downloading the whole repositoy which would take a long time, we fetch the zip included with the release and create our own target.

 ```cmake
 CPMAddPackage(